 Once we realized that social meant social, and we began being social, something wonderful began to happen – people started following us.

 The Piglet kept at us – start creating videos, she said.
-There’s this new site called… So now we’re on YouTube, Google+, Pinterest, GoodReads, Instagram and StumbleUpon – each with their own merits and each with varying success.
+There’s this new site called… So now we’re on YouTube, Pinterest, GoodReads, and Instagram – each with their own merits and each with varying success.

 But posting videos of squirrels (yup, we did that) and tossing up photos of what we were eating for dinner was not cutting it, and we made mistakes and learned from them, but thankfully…